Skip to Content

 Car Park to Trappers Hut

-The first section of the track to Walls of Jerusalem is the hardest.
+The first section of the track to Walls of Jerusalem is the hardest part of the hike.
 It gains 380m in just 2.5km.
 The steep hill, combined with a heavy backpack, can be quite a challenge.
 Thankfully, it’s over quickly.
 Pack lots of water as this section is usually dry.

 There’s an info kiosk at the car park with a map.
 It also houses the walkers’ logbook.
 Make sure you sign-in at the start of your hike and sign-out at the end.
 There’s also a toilet here.
 It’s the last one until Wild Dog Creek, so be sure to use it.
 If you drove yourself to the trailhead, make sure to leave your national parks pass on the dashboard of your car.